Capital punishment in Oregon

-Capital punishment is one of two penalties for aggravated murder in the U.S. state of Oregon, with it being required by the Constitution of Oregon.
+Capital punishment is a legal penalty in the U.S. state of Oregon, as provided by the Constitution of Oregon.

 In November 2011, Governor John Kitzhaber announced a moratorium on executions in Oregon, canceling a planned execution and ordering a review of the death penalty system in the state.
-Kitzhaber's successor, Governor Kate Brown, affirmed her commitment to the moratorium.
+Kitzhaber's successor, Governor Kate Brown, affirmed her commitment to the moratorium, and furthermore commuted all death sentences in December 2022, emptying the state's death row; her successor, Tina Kotek, has continued the moratorium.

-Oregon no longer allows for nonunanimous juries in felony cases, and all felony (including capital) cases in Oregon require a unanimous jury verdict.
+Oregon no longer allows for non-unanimous juries in felony cases, and all felony (including capital) cases in Oregon require a unanimous jury verdict.

 In case of a hung jury during the penalty phase of the trial, a life sentence is issued, even if a single juror opposed death (there is no retrial).

 The governor of Oregon has sole authority over clemency, including capital cases.

 Executions are carried out by lethal injection in Oregon.

 The men's death row is located, and executions are carried out, at the Oregon State Penitentiary in Salem.
 Women on death row are held at Coffee Creek Correctional Facility until shortly before their execution.